 The Thomas Sleep Center treats adults and children with an extensive range of sleep disorders such as sleep apnea, snoring, narcolepsy, excessive daytime sleepiness, and periodic limb movement disorder.
 Through comprehensive testing at the Thomas Sleep Center, our team will diagnose and help create a treatment plan for sleep problems.

-Sleep studies and evaluations are available for both children and adults.
 The Sleep Center offers the following diagnostic evaluation and testing:

-• CPAP Titration (in the lab)
+• CPAP titration (in the lab)

-• Department of Transportation (DOT) Sleep Apnea evaluations
+• Department of Transportation (DOT) sleep apnea evaluations

-• Home Sleep Test – set up and instructions (dependent upon insurance)
+• Home sleep test – set up and instructions (dependent upon insurance)

-• Sleep Clinic Appointment (consultation with a sleep specialist to diagnose and treat for sleep disorders, testing, and follow up evaluations as needed)
+• Sleep clinic appointment (consultation with a sleep specialist to diagnose and treat for sleep disorders, testing, and follow up evaluations as needed)

-• Sleep Study (in the lab)
+• Sleep study (in the lab)

 Common Sleep Disorders